 'Safe' space: City police create 'exchange zone' in response to area online deal-turned murder

 Apr.
-28—Painted in bright neon green, a new Washington Street parking area next to Johnstown's Public Safety Building Parking lot is hard to miss.
+29—Painted in bright neon green, a new Washington Street parking area next to Johnstown's Public Safety Building parking lot is hard to miss.

 The JPD debuted the city's first "Safe Exchange Zone" Wednesday as a public space for area residents to complete online "marketplace" deals or even meet for child custody exchanges — all within view of the Johnstown Police Department's main office, Miller and fellow Captain Michael Plunkard said.